-Brazil and world football great, Pele, revealed on Tuesday evening that he had written and recorded a song for the Olympics.
+Brazil and world football legend, Pele, revealed on Tuesday evening that he had written and recorded a song for the Olympics.

-His message posted on micro blogging platform, Twitter, revealed that title of the song as ‘‘Esperanca’‘ which was to be released in three days time, on July 15th ahead of the upcoming Olympics.
+His message posted on micro blogging platform, Twitter, revealed the title of the song as ‘‘Esperanca’‘ which was to be released in three days time, on July 15th ahead of the upcoming Olympics.

 ‘‘I wrote and recorded a song called ‘‘Esperança’‘ for the Olympics.
 I can’t wait to share it with you, July 15th!’‘ his tweet read.